Abby3017/ml_notes/theory/probability.md

 $P(A, B) = P(A|B)P(B)$
 joint probability of A and B is the probability of B times the probability of A given B.
+A joint model gives probabilities P(A,B) and tries to maximize this joint likelihood.
+Just by counting and getting their proability get us the weight.
+Relative frequencies give maximum joint likelihood on categorical data.

 if A and B are independent events, then $P(A,B) = P(A) P(B)$